yongler/tp/docs/DeveloperGuide.md

       - E.G. `edit INDEX [Optional parameters]` <br>

-        Test input: `edit 1 n/new name` when list has more than 1 application <br>
+        Test case: `edit 1 n/new name` when list has more than 1 application <br>

         Expected output: Successful change of application 1 name